-One of my favorite annual events in Hendricks County takes place over Labor Day weekend each year: North Salem Old Fashion Days.
+One of my favorite annual events in Hendricks County, Indiana, takes place over Labor Day Weekend each year: North Salem Old Fashion Days.
 I can't wait for Sept.
 2-4 to get here because Old Fashion Days always has so much to offer my entire family.
 I love the town of North Salem, and my favorite restaurant is there.

 Old Fashion Days Parade